 Alibaba Group and AliExpress are the leading online and mobile e-commerce sites based in China, where manufacturers can host their virtual stores and offer wares to customers and clients all over the world.
-The size of Alibaba can be presented by following statistics: It has more than 50 thousand employees and its annual revenue in 2017 was more than $252 billion dollars.
-AliExpress, the B2C platform, had 100 million buyers in 2017 alone.
+The size of Alibaba can be presented by following statistics: It has more than 50 thousand employees and its annual revenue of Alibaba Group from financial year 2012 to 2022 was more than 134.57 billion U.S. dollars.

 Popups promote signing in to AliExpress so that the platform could track buyer’s journey and provide relevant products.
 The coupons they offer for signing in are carefully placed right above the fold on the homepage are always attractive and aligned with brand colors.
 As soon as you land on the website, through a tablet or mobile phone, it is clear that sign-in is AliExpress’ predominant goal and a strategy to getting repeat customers.

 Usability is obviously a priority for designers.
 It is obvious AliExpress is mimicking Google’s design.
 Just take a look at its main menu on the mobile e-commerce site.
 Looks awfully lot like a Gmail account.
 Customers have said what they think about AliExpress platform as well, with a rating of 4.8/5 on Google and more than 27 thousand reviews.

 The shopping cart is intuitively designed in a grid layout, providing all necessary information to the customer.
 Since AliExpress is hosting so many different stores online, they avoided the cluttered and confusing shopping cart by dividing the items per store and filtered by the time of adding them.
 Then, customers can choose the sellers they wish to buy from.